One Last Time (Ariana Grande song)

-"One Last Time" is a song recorded by American singer Ariana Grande for her second studio album My Everything.
+"One Last Time" is a song by American singer-songwriter Ariana Grande.
+It was released digitally by Republic Records on August 22, 2014 as the second promotional single from her second studio album, My Everything (2014).
+The song was sent to contemporary hit radio as the fifth and final single from the album on February 10, 2015.
 It was written by David Guetta, Savan Kotecha, Giorgio Tuinfort, Rami Yacoub, and Carl Falk.
 The song was produced by the latter two, with Tuinfort serving as a co-producer and Ilya serving both as a co-producer and vocal producer.
-"One Last Time" was first released on the iTunes Store on August 22, 2014, as the second promotional single from the album.
-On February 10, 2015, the song was sent to contemporary hit radio as the fifth and final single from the album.
 A French version of the song featuring French singer Kendji Girac, alternatively titled "Attends-moi", was released on February 16, 2015, in France, Belgium and Switzerland.
 It is also included on the deluxe version of Girac's debut studio album Kendji (2015).
 An Italian version of the song featuring Italian rapper Fedez was released on May 26, 2015, only in Italy.

 "One Last Time" is a dance-pop and EDM song.
 Its instrumentation consists of sampled drums and a synth line.
 The single reached the top-twenty in twelve countries, including Australia, Canada, France, the United Kingdom and the United States, where it became Grande's sixth top-twenty single on the US Billboard Hot 100.
 The single's peak of number 13 on the US Billboard Hot 100 ended Grande's streak of consecutive top ten hits from 2014.
-It was later certified platinum by the Recording Industry Association of America (RIAA) and Australian Recording Industry Association (ARIA).
+It was later certified sextuple platinum in Australia, and quadruple platinum in Canada, the United Kingdom, and the United States.

 The song's accompanying music video was released on February 15, 2015, and was directed by Max Landis.
 The music video is visually presented as a found footage, similar to Landis' previous work.
 The video faced controversy due to its similarity to the music video for the Australian band SAFIA's single "You Are the One", with Grande and Landis being accused of intellectual property theft.
 Grande promoted the song with a live performance on The Tonight Show Starring Jimmy Fallon, the 2015 NBA All-Star Game halftime show, and during her first world tour, The Honeymoon Tour (2015).

 Grande re-released "One Last Time" as a charity single in June 2017, following the Manchester Arena bombing at her concert the previous month.
 This resulted in the song reaching a new peak of number 2 on the UK Singles Chart following the One Love Manchester concert, as well as reaching a new peak of number 15 in the Irish Singles Chart and peaked at number one in Scotland.
 Grande donated all proceeds from the re-release to the We Love Manchester Emergency Fund to aid the victims of the bombing and their families.
 Overall, the song reached a top-ten peak in Belgium, the Czech Republic, France, Italy, Lebanon, the Netherlands, Slovakia, the United Kingdom and the top-twenty of Australia, Canada, Denmark, Ireland, Spain and the United States.